Thkru/GameDroid/README.md

 Thomas Krüger Portfolio App

-+Portoflio App for Phones and Tablets: see screenshots +Android Studio 1.5.1 project
-+tested on Nexus5 and Nexus7
+Portoflio App for Phones and Tablets: see screenshots Android Studio 1.5.1 project tested on Nexus5 and Nexus7
-+cleanCode: small methods, good readability, no boilerplate- or hacked code +performance: quick UI loading, splashscreen to load data in background +intuitive UI: using common android controls (actionbar etc) the user already knows +stability: couldn't crash it a single time
+cleanCode: small methods, good readability, no boilerplate- or hacked code
+performance: quick UI loading, splashscreen to load data in background intuitive UI: using common android controls (actionbar etc) the user already knows
-+no bad practices: orientation lock, unnecessary caches +nearly just best practices: no deprecated APIs or old paradigms
+stability: couldn't crash it a single time no bad practices: orientation lock, unnecessary caches nearly just best practices: no deprecated APIs or old paradigms

 Next Steps:
-+Dagger
+Dagger
-+Retrofit & SimpleXML
+Retrofit & SimpleXML
-+Material Design & Polished UI
+Material Design & Polished UI
-+Parceler
+Parceler
-+Unit & UI test: I'm a friend of TDD
+Unit & UI test: I'm a friend of TDD
-+RxJava
+RxJava

 Future Steps:
-+better distinction for layouts in orientations and scales +extracting more styles for reusage
-+using startOf/endOf in RelativeLayout to spport RTL layouts +more devices under tests
+better distinction for layouts in orientations and scales extracting more styles for reusage using startOf/endOf in RelativeLayout to spport RTL layouts more devices under tests more localisation
-+more localisation